mubeenkh4u/RBC-Module-4-School-District-Analysis/README.md

   </tr>
   <tr>
   <td>
-  As we can see from the images above, the `% Passing Reading` has seen slight shifts.
+  As we can see from the images above, the <b>% Passing Reading</b> has seen slight shifts.

   * <$584 has seen a decrease of 4%.

   * $585-629 has seen a decrease of 6%.

   * $630-644 has seen a decrease of 11%.

   * $645-675 has seen a decrease of 15%.

   </td>
   </tr>
   </table>